 The Company has elected to follow Accounting Principles Board ("APB") Opinion No. 25, Accounting for Stock Issued to Employees, and related Interpretations in accounting for its employee stock options as permitted by SFAS No. 123, Accounting for Stock-Based Compensation.
 Under APB 25, if the exercise price of the Company's employee stock options is not less than the fair value of the underlying stock on the date of grant, no compensation expense is recognized.
 In determining the fair value of the common stock, the Board of Directors considered, among other factors, (i) the advancement of the Company's technology, (ii) the Company's financial position and (iii) the fair value of the Company's common stock or preferred stock as determined in arm's-length transactions.
 During 2001 the Company filed a registration statement with the Securities and Exchange Commission in an attempt to complete an initial public offering for the sale of its common stock.
 Based on discussions with its investment bankers regarding potential market value, the Company reviewed its historical exercise prices and arrived at a revised fair value for certain stock options granted in 2001 and recorded deferred stock compensation of \$1,715,521, for the difference between the original exercise price per share determined by the Board of Directors and the revised estimate of fair value per share at the respective grant date.
 Based on market conditions and the Company's financial performance, the initial public offering was effectively terminated during the third quarter of 2001 and the Company had to complete a private round of financing to fund its ongoing operations (see Note 3).
-In conjunction with the Company's nitial public offering contemplated by this prospectus, the Company reviewed its exercise prices and arrived at a revised fair value for certain stock options granted during the year ended December 31, 2003 and the there months ended March 31, 2004.
-The Company recorded deferred stock compensation of \$780,602 and \$1,228,130, respec
+In conjunction with the Company's initial public offering contemplated by this prospectus, the Company reviewed its exercise prices and arrived at a revised fair value for certain stock options granted during the year ended December 31, 2003 and the three months ended March 31, 2004, for the difference between the original exercise price per share determined by the Boa

-The approximate weighted average exercise price and approximate weighted average revised fair value per share for the 2,369 options granted during the year ended December 31, 2001 was \$889.00 and \$1,050.00, respectively.
-The approximate weighted average exercise price and approximate weighted average revised fair value per share for the 285,589 options granted during the year ended December 31, 2003 was \$0.49 and \$3.26, respectively.
+The approximate weighted average exercise price and approximate weighted average revised fair value per share for the 8,290 options granted during the year ended December 31, 2001 was \$254.00 and \$300.00, respectively.
+The approximate weighted average exercise price and approximate weighted average revised fair value per share for the 999,631 options granted during the year ended December 31, 2003 was \$0.14 and \$0.93, respectively.
 Deferred stock compensation is recognized and amortized on an accelerated basis in accordance with FASB Interpretation ("FIN") No. 28, Accounting for Stock Appreciation Rights and Other Variable Stock Option or Award Plans, over the vesting period of the related options, generally four years.
 Deferred compensation for stock options and warrants granted to non-employees is recorded at fair value as determined in accordance with SFAS No. 123, and EITF No. 96-18, Accounting for Equity Instruments That Are Issued to Other Than Employees for Acquiring or in Conjunction with Selling Goods or Services.
-The fair value of the unvested options, warrants, and other equity instruments to acquire common stock issued to non-employees was \$192,652 and \$138,447 for the years ended December 31, 2001 and 2002, respectively.
+The fair value of the unvested options, warrants, and other equity instruments is periodically remeasured and the related amortization is adjusted as necessary.
+Compensation expense related to stock options, warrants, and other equity instruments to acquire common stock issued to non-employees was \$192,652 and \$138,447 for the years ended December 31, 2001 and 2002, respectively.
 No material amounts of non-employee stock-based compensation were recorded in 2003.